Interesting Facts, Figures, And Highlights Of Houston, TX

 1) Holocaust Museum Houston

 The Holocaust is also known as the Shoah.
 The Holocaust Museum Houston is dedicated to remembering the 6 million Jews and other innocent victims of the Holocaust and reverence the legacy of the survivors.
-The museum features the Bearing Witness: A Community Remembers the show, which focuses on the stories of Holocaust survivors living in the Houston metropolitan area as well as a 1942 World War II railcar of the type used to carry millions of Jews to their deaths.
+The museum features the Bearing Witness: A Community Remembers show, which focuses on the stories of Holocaust survivors living in the Houston metropolitan area as well as a 1942 World War II railcar of the type used to carry millions of Jews to their deaths.

 The Museum is located at 5401 Caroline St. at the corner of Calumet and Caroline Streets in Houston’s Museum District.
 This museum exhibit is not recommended for children under the age of 10 years old.

-2) Space Center Houston
+2) Space Center Houston, TX

 The eight-story, multiple-exhibit complex gives visitors a rare glimpse into the historic shuttle era and the NASA breakthroughs and technological advances gained from the Space Shuttle Program which affected future exploration.
-You can also visit the NASA space center which is commonly known Johnson space center.
+You can also visit the NASA space center which is commonly known as the Johnson space center.

 3) George Ranch Historical Park